 The criteria: A great song evokes “ideas and emotions” and assumes “a kind of intrinsic life of its own,” McCormick says.

-I have 43 of these songs on my iPod, so I guess we agree on those, anyway.
+I have 43 of these songs on my iPhone, so I guess we agree on those, anyway.

 100: Space Oddity

 David Bowie (1969)

 Starting as I intend to finish, with sci-fi strangeness from pop’s resident spaceman – a weightless masterpiece of alienation.

 Bob Theile & George David Weiss (1968); Definitive Version (DV): Louis Armstrong

 Improbably sweet view of life on earth, its peaceful aura makes it a perfect antidote to harsh reality.

 Playfully self-referential, deliberately awkward, mock-inarticulate little gem, perfectly aligning words and music into an everyman love song.